Ulricharmel001/Learning_Js_Geyek_Ulrich-_Armel/Day1/files/README.md

 ### Features
 - Profile image added.
-- Social media links displayed in separate sections using `<div>` elements.
+- Social media links displayed in separate sections using `<a>` elements.
 - Styled layout with CSS.
 - Media query included to make the page responsive on different screen sizes.